Health modules

 Alert |

 Alerts when memory use exceeds configurable thresholds.
 For appliances with more than 4 GB of memory, the preset alert thresholds are based on a formula that accounts for proportions of available memory likely to cause system problems.
-On >4 GB appliances, because the interval between Warning and Critical thresholds may be very narrow, its recommended that you manually set the Warning Threshold % value to Complex access control policies and rules can command significant resources and negatively affect performance. |
+On >4 GB appliances, because the interval between Warning and Critical thresholds may be very narrow, it is recommended that you manually set the Warning Threshold % value to Complex access control policies and rules can command significant resources and negatively affect performance. |

 ||